[Analysis] Why the EU anti-money laundering list is so short

 The really big criminal money was impossible to trace or stop using lists because of bond markets, he noted.

-And EU countries, just like China, Russia, and the US, needed fiscal paradises to enable the free flow of capital into their economies, he added.
+And EU countries, just like China, Russia, or the US, needed fiscal paradises to enable the free flow of capital into their economies, he added.

 The bond market scam operates when a bank in China, for instance, buys corporate or sovereign bonds using a few million dollars of legitimate money mixed with, for instance, its gangster clients' opium income.